Installing and configuring document services

 - Select Features dialog box with Ink and Handwriting Services selected.
 Click Install and the service is installed.

-Configure the file block settings for Microsoft Office
+(Windows Only) Configure the file block settings for Microsoft Office

 Change the Microsoft Office trust center settings to enable the PDF Generator service to convert files created with older versions of Microsoft Office.